-You "worked for six years in graduate research focusing on retrovirology and human gene therapy at the University of Southern California, Keck School of Medicine.
-He subsequently worked for three years at the biotechnology firm AMGEN Inc. in cancer research," according to Texas A&M University, where You is a senior fellow for the Scowcroft Institute of International Affairs at the Bush School of Government and Public Service.
+You devoted six years of graduate research to retrovirology and human gene therapy at the University of Southern California, Keck School of Medicine, according to Texas A&M, where he is a senior fellow for the Scowcroft Institute of International Affairs at the Bush School of Government and Public Service.
+His "overall goal is to safeguard the scientific community, the life science research enterprise, and the U.S. bioeconomy."
 [3]

-According to Texas A&M, You's "overall goal is to safeguard the scientific community, the life science research enterprise, and the U.S. bioeconomy."